-Title: International forest-related climate finance Commissioned by: German Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) as part of the International Climate Initiative (IKI) Co-funded by: Norway's International Climate and Forest Initiative Countries: Global Overall term: 2018 to 2021
+Title: International forest-related climate finance Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) as part of the International Climate Initiative (IKI).
+Co-funded by: Norway´s International Climate and Forest Initiative (NICFI) Countries: Global Lead executing agency: German Federal Ministry for the Environment, Nature Conservation, Nuclear Safety and Consumer Protection (BMUV) Overall term: 2018 to 2025

-For this reason, in 2015 Germany, Norway and the United Kingdom (the Germany-Norway-United Kingdom (GNU) Initiative) agreed to further expand their cooperation efforts with other governments and the private sector to increase the funding for forests until 2020 and beyond.
+There is hence an urgent need for focused and coordinated actions at global scale.
+For this reason, in 2015, Germany, Norway and the United Kingdom (the so-called GNU initiative) committed themselves to further expand their cooperation efforts with other governments and the private sector to increase the funding for forests.

 The effectiveness of forest-related climate finance is enhanced and capacities for the targeted implementation of forest and climate protection measures are strengthened in selected tropical forest countries.

 The strategic international positioning of forest-related climate financing is improved.The international positioning of the issue has improved and a contribution has been made to mobilising more private climate finance

 Strategic dialogue and the coordination of relevant actors in order to step up joint efforts to effectively implement forest-related climate finance are strengthened.

 In three partner countries additional forest and climate finance measures are being implemented in conjunction with ongoing projects, based on support services provided by the project.

 The project has supported GNU decision-makers in defining and implementing post-2020 strategies and measures that strengthen and coordinate international forest-related climate finance.